openxla/stablehlo/rfcs/20260821-low-precision-complex.md

 This RFC requires adding `ComplexV2` at the new feature version.
 The versioned contract is normative:

 - `ComplexV1` remains the historical VHLO representation.
-Its version range is closed at the minor version immediately preceding the feature version, as in the standard VHLO version-split pattern.
+Its maximum supported version is the patch-zero version of the minor immediately preceding the feature version (for example, `1.20.0` when the feature version is `1.21.0`).
   The valid portable StableHLO domain represented by historical V1 artifacts is f32- and f64-based complex types.
 - The existing shallow parser and verifier behavior of `ComplexV1` is not tightened.
 A V1 value with another VHLO component type may remain structurally representable, but it was not a valid historical portable